-12 LAMC § 12.27 D.
+13 LAMC § 12.27.D.

-13 LAMC §§ 12.21 A.4 (buildings near transit may reduce parking spaces by providing bicycle parking); 12.21 A.4(i) (exception for commercial parking in Downtown Business District); 12.21 A.4(p) (residential parking reduction in Central City Area).
+14 LAMC §§ 12.21.A.4 (buildings near transit may reduce parking spaces by providing bicycle parking); 12.21.A.4(i) (exception for commercial parking in Downtown Business District); 12.21.A.4(p) (residential parking reduction in Central City Area).

-14 Planning Commission Determination Letter dated October 17, 2014, pp. F-29 to F-30.
-The other stated reasons include that the Project will provide 533 parking spaces, that the Project is in a transit-oriented location and thus already qualifies for reduced parking requirements, and that the Project includes a "replacement of existing office parking" [it does not], none of which is a special circumstance related to the size, topography, location or surroundings of the Project site.
+15 Planning Commission Determination Letter dated October 30, 2014, p.
+F-29.
+The other stated reasons include that the Project will provide 843 parking spaces, that the Project is in a transit-oriented location and thus already qualifies for reduced parking requirements, and that the Municipal Code contains minimum parking circulation requirements, none of which is a special circumstance related to the size, topography, location or surroundings of the Project site.